Methodology

 PWS 3.2 explicitly calls for triangulation of Cargo Preference compliance, U.S. domestic specialty-formulated commodity manufacturing capacity, and emergency response timing.
 HSG treats all three as one decision space — a single trade-off framework rather than three separate analyses USDA staff have to reconcile.

-Risk-tiered country selection
+Risk-tiered country selection — calibrated to the NOFO 7

 AI-Augmented Delivery